ludlows/PESQ/README.md

 # Who is using `python-pesq`
 Please click [here](https://github.com/ludlows/python-pesq/network/dependents) to see these repositories, whose owners include `Facebook Research`, `SpeechBrain`, `NVIDIA` .etc.

+# Acknowledgement
+This work was funded by the Natural Sciences and Engineering Research Council of Canada.

 # Buy me a Coffee